Anorexia and Bulimia

 or how to get rid of them.
 They also find themselves checking their

-weight and appearance all the time to reassure
+weight and appearance all the time, avoid seeing

 themselves that their weight has not increased.